Below are some Frequently-Asked-Questions for you and your Kippewa camper.

 Chef Larry and his team are ready and excited for another great summer at camp!
 Meals will remain family style, eating with bunkmates and counselors as we always have.
 Campers will be grouped together for meals in relation to their current pod situation.
 Outdoor spaces around the lodge will be utilized with the addition of large open-air tents to create more dining space.
 We will be modifying the salad and pasta bars to avoid waiting in lines and eliminate sharing of serving utensils between pods.

 Family Handbook and Required Forms

-We will be rolling out our Family Handbook and forms in stages.
-The first stage will come out in February to help you begin your preparations for camp.
-Medical forms are already posted in your myKippewa account and we will continue sharing additional details and forms as we finalize them.
+We are rolling out our Family Handbook and forms in stages.
+The first stage was shared in February to help everyone begin preparations for camp.
+Most forms (medical and camper information) are already posted in your myKippewa account and we will continue sharing additional details and forms as they are finalized.

 Keep preparing for camp!
 Help your children understand that while some things at camp may look different, it is going to be just as fun and exciting as they are hoping for.
 Please also be ready to partner with us and the entire Kippewa community – the health and safety of our campers and staff begins at home two weeks before the start of each session.
-We know we can’t absolutely guarantee a Covid-free season, but with your family’s cooperation we can make it as safe as possible.
+We know we can’t absolutely guarantee a Covid-free season, but we are going to try!
+Your family’s cooperation will be essential to helping us make camp as safe as possible.
 We are going to do our best to communicate what we need from you and what we are doing on our end to achieve this.
 Camp is needed more than ever and we can’t wait to be together with your girls this summer!

 What Are The Cabins Like?